Mongolia

 Click here for Sherpa (up-to-date travel requirements).

-Lenok
+Lenok fishing

-The Fishery
+The Eg-Uur Fishery

 The camps combine a friendly atmosphere and plenty of fishing water.
 Each camp has access to over 75 miles of water.
-Fly-fishing-only with single barbless hooks, and catch-and-release only.
+Fly-fishing-only with single barbless hooks and catch-and-release only.

-Here, most taimen caught on a fly are between 25 to 40-inches and roughly 10-pounds.
-However, almost every week, anglers will have chances on fish over 50-inches.
-The camp record is a 60.5" taimen, weighing between 60-and 80-pounds.
-PDF Article on Mongolia Taimen Camp
+Here, most taimen caught on a fly are between 25 to 40 inches and roughly 10 pounds.
+However, almost every week, anglers will have chances on fish over 50 inches.
+The camp record is a 60.5" taimen, weighing between 60 and 80 pounds.

 Taimen fishing boats

-Fishing License: is not included in the package, $440.00 USD.
+Fishing License: A Mongolian fishing license is $475 USD and is not included in the package.

 Typical Fishing Day: